CrossRef/event-data-percolator/README.md

 (Of course, implementors of Event Data Agents are free to use whatever methods are best.
 The Event Data Percolator implements common patterns observed when building Crossref's Event Data Agents.)

+> NB: This is under development, details subject to change.

 ## Input Bundle format

 An Agent identifies Actions.
 An Action represents a single actionable stimulus that led to an Event.
 Examples: